10 Reasons to Drive to Corpus Christi

 The lengthy Texas Gulf Coast is home to endless sandy shores, and Corpus Christi is home to some of the state’s most popular.
 Top destinations include Mustang Island State Park, Whitecap Beach, and Padre Island National Seashore, which spans about 70 miles of breezy coastline.
 Whether you’re building elaborate sandcastles, wading into the water, or fishing off a jetty, Corpus has you covered.

 Mustang Island State Park stands out for its long stretch of family-friendly beaches complete with nearly 100 designated campsites, half of which come equipped with water and electricity for as low as $20 a night.
-Situated just across Corpus Christi Bay, the island has a perfect blend of waves and wildlife, making it a great location for outdoorsy folks, surfers, and bird watchers alike.
+Located just across Corpus Christi Bay, the island has a perfect blend of waves and wildlife, making it a great location for outdoorsy visitors, surfers, and bird watchers alike.

 Do “anything for Selenas” at the Tejano icon’s museum and memorial